Featured

 Opening the tower

-We are next opening Locke Park Tower on Sunday 3rd March from 2pm until 4pm.
-Hopefully the weather will be kind and afford good views.
+We open Locke Park Tower on the first Sunday of each month from 2pm until 4pm.* Hopefully the weather will be kind and afford good views.

 Donations are appreciated to help improving the park; the much admired murals and fairy garden, near the bowling greens, were funded from your donations.